Analyzing KEY’s price-to-book ratio for the last quarter

 Sponsored

-As well, it is important to consider KEY stock ratios such as price-to-sales, which is currently 1.54.Likewise, its price to free cash flow for the last twelve months stands at 2.76.
-KEY’s price to book ratio for the most recent quarter was 0.78, resulting in an 2.72 price to cash per share for the period.
+As well, it is important to consider KEY stock ratios such as price-to-sales, which is currently 1.51.Likewise, its price to free cash flow for the last twelve months stands at 2.70.
+KEY’s price to book ratio for the most recent quarter was 0.83, resulting in an 2.66 price to cash per share for the period.

 How does KeyCorp (KEY) stock rate among analysts?
 Buy, sell, or hold?